leapmotion/os-controls/src/components/library/README.md

   initialization of the material at runtime (parallel to the concept of shaders being compiled and linked at runtime).
 - Ensure that all types of uniforms can be set via Shader (in particular, arrays and structures of uniforms).
-- Determine if exception safety is a good enough reason to include GLShaderBindingScopeGuard, otherwise get rid of it.
+- Determine if exception safety is a good enough reason to include ShaderBindingScopeGuard, otherwise get rid of it.
 It has been decided that exception safety, along with a uniformized resource binding/unbinding convention is a good enough reason to have this.
 - Color -- RGB<T> and RGBA<T> (but do HSV<T> and HSVA<T> later)